 relevance sorting also take promotions and demotions into account.
 Products in an active promotion are more likely to appear in a result as long as they are relevant to the query.
 Products in an active demotion are removed from recommendations.
 Personal recommendations also utilise historic visitor behaviour of the current visitor.

 Ads are primarily optimised based on order value and number of displays.
 Based on the type of ad panel used, additional ranking parameters are used such as search queries, product keys or context in general including historic visitor behaviour of the current visitor.

 Relevancy of a product or variant changes over time.
 Apptus eSales uses various algorithms to calculate momentary relevance in order to show what is relevant right now.
-All strategy score based relevance ages data using our own Top Seller algorithm (patent pending, EP 16185313.0, US 15/680 44) which intelligently balances trending products with consistent sellers.
+All strategy score based relevance ages data using Apptus own patented Top Seller algorithm (US Patent No. 10 528 577) which intelligently balances trending products with consistent sellers.